Vina-fan/Python/Code.md

 # Python from Scratch

-## Installing Python

-On Linux machine, Python is usually installed by default.
-To install Python on other systems, check out the [Python Setup and Usage section in Python help documentation](https://docs.python.org/2.7/using/index.html).

 ## Using Python

 The Python interpreter is usually installed as `/usr/bin/python` on those machines where it is available.